apowis/pyproject-bump-version/README.md

 - Document `version_compare.py` more and add some tests.
 - Add more options to EndBug/add-and-commit@v9 inputs
 - Add option to not merge or not depending on pull request merge status
-- Implememt more file types than pyproject.toml?
+- Implement more file types than pyproject.toml?
 - Long term, think about using npm stuff instead of Python scripts.
 Probably will never get to doing this.